 Why We Do It

-Leaving an abusive situation is difficult.
+Leaving an abusive situation is difficult and can be deadly.
 People of all ages, genders and walks of life can experience domestic abuse, and it’s not always as easy as simply walking away.

 Threats of violence, financial stability, child care, and custody disputes are some of the many obstacles people face when leaving a toxic home environment; what’s more, no situation is ever exactly the same.

-We’re lucky to live in a time where there is an incredible number of resources available to those impacted by domestic abuse, but we started this company because we noticed a serious gap in connecting resources and receiving mental health support immediately.
+We’re lucky to live in a time where there is an incredible number of resources available to those impacted by domestic abuse, but we started this organization because we noticed a serious gap in connecting resources and receiving mental health support immediately.

 Survivors Helping Victims Become Survivors